Geology of Uganda: Cenozoic (66 million years ago – present)

 Several volcanic centres in the east of the country were active during the Cenozoic.
 The carbonatites and nephelinites, lavas and agglomerates together with lahar deposits are collectively referred to as the Elgon Complex after Mount Elgon, the principal eruptive centre.
 Sediments of the Albertine Supergroup which include lavas, tuffs, silts, sands and gravels are found widely deposited within the Western (Albertine) Rift.
 The basalts and other deposits of the Bufumbira Formation occur in the southwestern extremity of the country.
 Nephelinites and basalts collected together as the Ngenge Formation are distributed in the Mount Elgon area and northwards.
 Superficial deposits of the last few million years include widespread development of laterites and deposition of alluvial sands and gravels by rivers.

 In the Miocene, volcanic activity near the Kenyan border created the mountains in the Karamoja region.
 Carbonatite ring complexes formed due to the regionally unique geochemistry.

-Structural geology & Tectonics
+Structural geology and tectonics

 Structurally, the geology of Uganda is strongly influenced by fold belts and shear zones, as well as the East Africa Rift related crustal downwarping in the Pleistocene that formed Lake Victoria.
 The Aswa Shear Zone is one example of several Neoproterozoic shear zones in Precambrian rocks, running for 300 kilometers on a northwestern trend.